tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 ## Deriving Default

-While I was [refactoring the intcode solution to use lenses](#lenses) to access, fields in the `Intcode` type, I also wanted to refactor the "new" function, so it wasn't calling the record functions, now prepended with an underscore, directly.
+While I was [refactoring the intcode solution to use lenses](#lenses) to access fields in the `Intcode` type, I also wanted to refactor the "new" function, so it wasn't calling the record functions, now prepended with an underscore, directly.